Stop a Builder's Proposal to Construct 400 Homes at the PW Pkwy & Liberia Ave

-A builder wants to purchase 100 acres of land at Prince William Parkway (PWP) and Liberia Avenue (the Kline Farm).
-Their plan is to build 308 homes (188 condos, 84 townhouses, 36 single family homes), but that will require significant modification to the land's Prince William County (PWC) zoning, which currently only allows for homes to be built on 10 acre lots.
-The builder also wants to incorporate retail space to include a CVS and other retailers (TBD).
-The builder would also leave ~25 acres undeveloped for a future elementary school site or other facility to be built by the county.
+A builder wants to purchase ~100 acres of land at Prince William Parkway (PWP) and Liberia Avenue (the Kline Farm).
+Their plan is to build 250 homes (120 stacked townhouses (aka "condominiums"), 74 townhouses, and 56 single family homes), but that will require significant modification to the land's Prince William County (PWC) zoning, which currently only allows for homes to be built on 10 acre lots.
+The builder also wants to incorporate retail space to include a CVS and other retailers (businesses unknown).
+The builder would also leave ~24 acres undeveloped for a future elementary school site to be built by the county.

 This plan causes numerous concerns:

-- To those of us who live here, it is irrefutable that the surrounding roads simply cannot handle the additional automobile traffic that these homes will produce (estimate: ~15,000+ additional trips per day).
+- To those of us who live here, it is irrefutable that the surrounding roads simply cannot handle the additional automobile traffic that these homes will produce (estimate: ~11,500 weekday trips per day).
 The builder has proposed to widen the PWP, make triple left lanes by the Harris Teeter, and add lights to surrounding roads.
 However, many of us are concerned about the safety issues this raises for cars and pedestrians.
 Additionally, it does not address other significantly impacted roads: Other portions of Liberia Ave., Route 28, Wellington Road, Yates Ford Road, and the town of Clifton.

 - It will significantly change the rural landscape of this section of PWC.
 In addition to the many homes that would be built on little to no lots, there are already plenty of gas stations, fast food restaurants, and drug stores on Liberia Avenue and Wellington Road, more of the same businesses are not desired.